 What is Character Education?

-Character Education encapsulates everything our students experience and learn at Hodge Hill Girls’ School both within and outside of the classroom.
+Character Education encapsulates everything our students experience and learn at Hodge Hill Girls’ School both within and outside the classroom.

 Having good character enables individuals to thrive and flourish and make better choices in life.
 This is why Character Education is highly valued and at the heart of all we do in school.